magesteve/SwiftSpellBook/README.md

 For example, isNotEmpty() is a computed variable that returns TRUE if string has contents.

-## Protocol Magic
+## Codable Extension Magic

-New Swift Protocols.
+New Extensions to Codable Protocols.

-For example, SwiftDataable for converting from/to Data objects.
+For example, writeJSONData for converting Codable element into JSON data.

+## Demo App

+Sample code using this SpellBook can be found in the open-source Cocoa App [CocoaGrimoire](https://github.com/magesteve/CocoaGrimoire).
+Other SpellBooks by the author are also demonstrated there.

 ## License